-The medicinal properties of the juniper plant fruit were known by the great Greek physician, pharmacologist, botanist, and author Pedanius Dioscorides, who lived in the 1st century A.D.
-However, they have more applications than simply giving their aroma to some alcoholic beverages.
+The great Greek physician, pharmacologist, botanist, and author Pedanius Dioscorides, who lived in the 1st century A.D., knew the medicinal properties of the juniper plant fruit.
+However, juniper fruits have more applications than simply adding their aroma to some alcoholic beverages.

 - Expertly extracted for support of the urinary system